j2store/userguide/configuration.md

  * ***Enable J2Store CSS***

     If this option is enabled, J2store loads the **j2store.css** file for customizing the template style.
 First, this will look in to the template CSS file.
 If it is not included, then J2Store loads it own **J2Store.css** file.
+    >NOTE: Copy the original CSS file from /media/j2store/css/j2store.css to your template's css folder.
+Otherwise, you will have to style every element from scratch.
+The original j2store.css will get you started quickly.
+You can then append / change existing styles

 * ***Load jQuery UI***